Alliedium/awesome-nginx/README.md

 ## 6. Virtual Hosting with TLS termination and HTTP routing

-In the previous example we used TLS termination and SNI routing but we did not make any routing decisions based on content of HTTP requestion.
+In the previous example we used TLS termination and SNI routing but we did not make any routing decisions based on content of HTTP request.
 Let us consider a new example that adds HTTP routing on top of what we had in the previous example: